 I happen to have seen Song of the South and I understood all of images of Brer Rabbit and Brer Fox we saw while waiting on line for the ride, but I was amused by seeing how many people on line asking things like, “What is a Brer?”

-I personally think Disney should keep the log flume ride but change it to The Princess and the Frog, which is actually set in and on the water.
+I am glad Disney took my advice to change the ride to The Princess and the Frog, which is actually set in and on the water.
 Tiana deserves her own ride and if we can’t show Song of the South in theaters, I don’t think there should be a ride based on it either.
 Also, RIDE OR DIE FOR THE PRINCESS AND THE FROG!

 They do take your picture while you’re going down the ride, which is fun to look at when the ride is over.
 Disney wants you to pay for the photo, but you can cheat them by taking a quick and blurry photo of this image instead.
 YOU’RE WELCOME!